wizeline/project-lab/CONTRIBUTING.md

 - Suggest your change in the [slack channel](https://slack.com/app_redirect?channel=CQCB5MWG6) and start writing code.

 - Please open an issue on GitHub and try to attend the meetings so everyone can hear and understand your request.
-In this is not possible, contact any of the principal stakeholders.
+If this is not possible, contact any of the principal stakeholders.

 #### **Do you have questions about the source code?**